fawni/shy/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    help          Print this message or the help of the given subcommand(s) next          Play the next track in the queue [aliases: n] nowplaying    Print information about the current track [aliases: np]
+    add           Add a track to queue [aliases: queue, a] help          Print this message or the help of the given subcommand(s) next          Play the next track in the queue [aliases: n] nowplaying    Print information about the current track [aliases: np]